GoogleFeud/ts-macros/README.md

 To read more about ts-macros features, visit the [documentation](https://googlefeud.github.io/ts-macros/index.html), or you can check out the [interactive playground](https://googlefeud.github.io/ts-macros/playground/) if you want to play with macros without having to set up an enviourment!

+**What you can do with ts-macros**:
+- Generate repetitive code
+- Generate code conditionally, based on enviourment variables or other configuration files
+- Create abstractions without the runtime cost

+**What you can't do with ts-macros**:
+- Generate types which you can use in your code. ts-docs is only a transformer, it's ran **after** typechecking, so generating different types has no effect.

 ## Install